eherra/catebook/README.md

 **Succesfull login leads to a page below:**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/frontpage.png" witdth="827%" height="519">

+### Searching for other cates
 From the navigation bar you can "Search profile" link, and after pressing you will be direceted to **page below:**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/searchpage.png" witdth="827%" height="519">

 From the page you can search for Cates around the platform by their cate name.

+### Profile page
-Hitting from navigation bar "Profile page" link:
+Hitting from navigation bar "Profile page" link, you will be directed to:
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/profilepage.png" witdth="827%" height="519">

 In the photo above, you are seeing a profile page as a visitor.

-In a case where you are visiting your own profile page, a field appears on the below of the your profile page photo from where you can add photos to your photo album.
+In a case where you are visiting your own profile page, a field appears on the below of the your profile photo where you can add photos to your photo album.

 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/loggedUser.png">

-**View form album page.**
+### Photo album
+**View from photo album.**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/albumpage.png" witdth="827%" height="519">
 If you are a visitor of the profile page, you have no access for the buttons "Change to profile photo" and "Delete photo" buttons.

+### Friends
 On platform you send friend requests to other cates, and if they accept the request - you will became friends.

 You can accept and see your friendlist from the profile page from button "See friends".